-Mechanosynthesis (a method of assembly) is the act of assembling atomically precise components to larger atomically precise structures by pick and place methods.
+Mechanosynthesis is a method of assembly.
+It is the process of assembling atomically precise components to larger atomically precise structures by pick and place methods.
+For information about almost atom-by-atom synthesis involving large applied forces see: piezochemical mechanosynthesis instead.

 In Nanosystems a definition with very loose requirements is given: